 5. Federal Tax ID Number (EIN)

-• If you are a non-US resident or don’t have a social security number, you cannot obtain an EIN online.
+If you are a non-US resident or don’t have a social security number, you cannot obtain an EIN online.
 Mail or fax Form SS-4 and write “Foreign” on line 7b.

 6. Decennial Report

-• Purpose: to keep the state updated with your LLC’s contact information.
+The purpose of the Pennsylvania Decennial Report is to keep the state updated with your LLC’s contact information.

 7. Business Licenses and/or Permits